Bounds on screened dark energy from near-Earth space-based measurements: Supplemental Material

-respectively.
-Above, $\Lambda$ sets the mass scale, $\beta_m > 0$ is a dimensionless matter–coupling, and $n > 0$.
+respectively; the constant $\Lambda$ sets the mass scale, $\beta_m > 0$ is a dimensionless matter-coupling, and $n > 0$.
 Now, expanding around the background $\phi_\infty$ determines the coefficients $F_\infty, F_1, F_2, V_1, V_2$ (the constant term $V_\infty$ plays the role of an effective cosmological constant and does not contribute to the 1PN parameters discussed below), which upon substitution in Eqs.~\eqref{eq:Geps}, \eqref{eq:gammaeps} and \eqref{eq:betaeps} of the previous section, as well as using Eq.~\eqref{eq:scalarcharge}, yields

 where the field value that minimizes $V(\phi)$ is given by